capistrano/capistrano/documentation/upgrading/index.markdown

   Update your Gemfile: `gem 'capistrano', '~> 3.0', require: false, group: :development`

-  If you deploy Rails, you wil also need `capistrano-rails` gem (Rails integration was moved out from Capistrano 3.x).
+  If you deploy Rails, you wil also need `capistrano-rails` and `capistrano-bundler` gems (Rails and Bundler integrations were moved out from Capistrano 3.x).

 2.
   We recommend to capify the project from scratch and move definitions from old to new configs then.